-Over the years, Cornell technologies have been licensed to industry partners all over the world in support of Cornell’s land-grant mission and to develop these technologies and plant varieties into products and services for public good.
-If you are interested in licensing a technology from Cornell, contact a licensing professional at CTL.
+Over the years, Cornell technologies have been licensed to industry partners all over the world to develop these inventions into products and services for public good.
+If you are interested in licensing a technology from Cornell, contact a professional from the Business Development and Licensing team at CTL.

 Our Licensing Goals

 CTL’s goals in working with industry partners include:

 - contributing to innovation in industry by connecting cutting edge Cornell research to product development efforts in industry, e.g. to advance human health, to promote the new information age economy, to ensure food security and safety, and to improve sustainability.